mercury-hpc/fabtsuite/doc/dev_guide.md

 | vectored-IO    | v  |
 | MPI Interop.   | m  |

+All multi-node scripts start with `fabt` and have file extension like `.sh`.

 ## Debugging with hlog

 ## Single-Node Test

+[test/test.sh](../test/test.sh) is used to check if programs run correctly on local host.

 ## Multi-Node Test